-Download a simple Ship class.
+Go ahead and download a simple Ship class.
 The ship will act like a ball, with respect to collisions and motion, but it also has the capability to rotate around its center.
 Open up the file and go through the various parts to get an understanding of how it works.

 - The __init__ method looks similar to the RotatingBlock class, except that the Ship uses two polygons (triangles).
 The first triangle is the body of the ship.
 The second triangle is the exhaust.
 They are defined in model coordinates in the __init__, with the ship body triangle centered on the origin.

 - The next set of methods--draw, undraw, getAngle, setAngle, getRotVelocity, setRotVelocity, and rotate--are identical to the equivalent methods in the RotatingBlock class.
-A smart coder would create a parent rotator class and inherit these rather than having duplicate code in multiple classes.
+A smart coder would create a parent rotator class an inherit these rather than having duplicate code in multiple classes.

 The final four functions are unique to the Ship class, though the